dfederlein/ansible-tower-demo/README.md

 ## This is a Tower demo environment in a box using Vagrant and VirtualBox.

+### Notes:

+1. The demo requires an internet connection on your host machine.

+2. Please do not try to provision this in parallel in Vagrant.
+Ordering needs to happen specifically so LDAP comes up first and Tower comes up before the rest of the inventory.

+3. This demo is specifically tied to a repository for the playbooks Tower will run against the remote hosts: https://github.com/dfederlein/ansible-demos To change this edit roles/tower/files/tower_project.json and roles/tower/files/tower_job_template.json

+4. You will have to supply an enterprise license to configure LDAP authentication.
+Place your license file in roles/tower/files/tower_license.json and make sure you have added "eula_accepted": "True" as the last line in the json blob, as well and define "ldaplicense: True" in the vars section of site.yml.

 Host Machine Requirements:

 - Tested with Fedora 27 and macOS